 A student who is mandated an assessment may access these services at the Rivier University Counseling and Wellness Center; students may also choose to pursue the assessment with an approved off-campus provider.
-In either event, the student is responsible for their incurred costs, which will be greater through an off campus provider given that the services provided by the Counseling and Wellness Center itself are free of charge.
+In either event, the student is responsible for their incurred costs.
+Services provided by the Counseling and Wellness Center are free of charge.
 The Counseling and Wellness Center can provide a list of approved area licensed clinicians.
 If an off-campus provider is used, documentation of the completed evaluation on a form acceptable to the University must be submitted directly to the Rivier University Director of the Counseling and Wellness Center from the approved off campus provider.